 You can take an elevator or just walk the stairs to the top.

 We also walked a lot in the area around the cathedral.
 It has a lot of great shops, restaurants, and hidden gems.
 I recommend visiting the square during night time at least once as well.
 As the whole atmosphere around it changes, filled with music and lights.

 I highly recommend you to go inside the Duomo Cathedral as well.
 Be prepared to wait in line for at least 30 minutes in the sun as there is no shade anywhere.
 That’s why my advice for you is to BUY your tickets ONLINE.
 It will save you precious time and nerves.
-I’ll link the official website for you to do it below.
+I’ll link the official website to buy your tickets for the Milan Cathedral below.

 Official website: https://www.duomomilano.it/en/

 It’s Italy’s oldest active shopping mall named after the first king of the Kingdom of Italy.